WHAT DO YOU DO?

 DO I NEED CONSTRUCTION EXPERIENCE?

-No. A Casas por Cristo missionary will be with each team, leading and teaching everything that is required to complete the project.
+No. A trained Casas por Cristo missionary or intern will be with each team, leading and teaching everything that is required to complete the project.
 Any group with willing servants can complete the home.

 WHO BUILDS/PAYS FOR THE HOMES?